nytimes/objective-c-style-guide/README.md

 }
 ```

-Method declarations should conform to be written on one line unless it exceeds the width of 120.
-If it does exceed the proposed limit then it should colon align the exceeding parameters with the first colon on the previous line.
+Method declarations should conform to be written on one line unless it exceeds the width of 110.
+If it does exceed the proposed limit then it should colon align the exceeding parameters with the first colon on the previous line when possible.

 **For Example**:
 ```objc